-Grace Dam Perfo Date: 9-18-2015 rmance Tracking Technician: Bryan Westerberg Initial Performance Tracking: October 8, 2010 х Check if DFCs have been reviewed.
+ormance Tracking Technician: Bryan Westerberg Initial Performance Tracking: October 8, 2010 х Check if DFCs have been reviewed.
 Issue Desired Future Condition Performance Tracking GPS/ Photo Pt.
-YES/NO Comments Public Access PA1 - Viable recreational uses are maintained and/or improved.
-(Also PA2, PA3, PA4, PA6, PA7, VM1, VM2, VM3, WR1, WR2, WR3, WR4) Are established recreation areas receiving substantial use, and do these visitors have a minimal impact? • Is there evidence of boaters taking advantage of the developed recreation site for whitewater boating at appropriate flows? • Are soil and vegetation impacts limited to the parking area, put-in ramp, and narrow strips around roadways?
-GD1 (on north side of parking area east of Highway 34 bridge and south of river) YES Boaters did take advantage of the launch site spring and summer.
-Vegetation improving-looks good PA2 - Lands disturbed by recreation or other public uses are improved to reclaim healthy vegetation communities.
+YES/NO Comments Public Access maintained and/or improved.
+(Also PA2, PA3, PA4, PA6, PA7, VM1, VM2, VM3, WR1, WR2, WR3, WR4) oldstanting minimal in Are established recreation areas receiving substantial use, and do these visitors have a minimal impact? • Is there evidence of boaters taking advantage of the developed recreation site for whitewater boating at appropriate flows? • Are soil and vegetation impacts limited to the parking area, put-in ramp, and narrow strips around roadways?
+GD1 (on north side of parking area east of Highway 34 bridge and south of river) YES Looks good.
+PA2 - Lands disturbed by recreation or other public uses are improved to reclaim healthy vegetation communities.
 (Also PA3, PA6, VM1, VM2, VM3, WR1, WR2.)
 Are upland areas formerly damaged by trespassing livestock and OHV use free of invasive plants, and is bare ground being replaced by native grasses and forbs? • Are native plants being reestablished? • Are weedy species reasonably sparse and being managed appropriately? • Is the percentage of bare ground small enough to minimize soil erosion? • Have fences been established, and are they preventing livestock trespass but not obstructing use by wildlife?
 GD2 (along east side of flowline, south of river, and west of Highway 34 bridge) YES Area is improving, less ATV use, weeds decreasinglots of grass ormance Tracking Technician: Bryan Westerberg Initial Performance Tracking: October 8, 2010 х Check if DFCs have been reviewed.
-Issue Desired Future Condition Performance Tracking GPS/ Photo Pt.
+Issue Desired Future Condition Performance Tracking GPS/Photo Pt.
 YES/NO Comments Vegetation Management VM3 - habitats such as sagebrush steppe are enhanced and protected.
 (Also VM1, VM2.)
 Are areas in uplands relatively free of weeds and composed of a healthy mix of native grasses, forbs, and shrubs? • Are weedy species reasonably sparse and being managed appropriately? • Are native plants being reestablished? • Have fences been established, and are they preventing livestock trespass but not obstructing use by wildlife?
-GD3 (south of road to recreation parking area and east of Highway 34) YES Looks good, weeds generally controlled Wetland and Riparian Habitat Management WR1 - Wetland and riparian resources, spring complexes, and the river shoreline are buffered and protected.
-(Also WR2,WR3, WR4.)
-Are areas along waterways formerly damaged by livestock free of invasive plants, and is bare ground being replaced by native grasses and forbs? • Are native plants being reestablished? • Are weedy species reasonably sparse and being managed appropriately? • Is there an adequate buffer of healthy riparian vegetation along the water's edge? • Have fences been established and are they , NO East of residence has heavy grazing to water's edge-weeds are an issue prevent obstruct • Are rec minimo of the r preventing livestock trespass but not obstructing use by wildlife? • Are recreation users (fishers) having minimal impact on the riparian zone north of the river and west of the Highway 34 bridge?
-GD5 (on north side of river and midway between Highway 34 and old RR bridge) YES Weeds becoming an issue
+GD3 (south of road to recreation parking area and east of Highway 34) YES Looks good, weeds generally controlled Wetland and Riparian Habitat Management Riparian river shoreline are buffered and ground being replaced by native grasses and forbs?
+GD4 (east of dam and north of residence near water's edge) NO East of residence has heavy grazing to water's edge-Weeds controlled better in 2017 obstructing use by wildlife? • Are recreation users (fishers) having minimal impact on the riparian zone north of the river and west of the Highway 34 GD5 (on north side of river and midway between Highway 34 and old RR bridge) YES Area has been disturbed by installation of cable across river, weed control needed- native veg looks good